eXist-db/docker-existdb/README.md

 *   `exist-data` so that any database changes persist through reboots.
 *   `exist-config` so you can configure eXist startup options.

 Both are declared as mount volumes.
-If you wish to modify an eXist-db configuration file
+If you wish to modify an eXist-db configuration file, use e.g.:

 ```
 # - use docker `cp` to copy file from the eXist container